madewhatnow/OpenProjectRaspberryPi/index.md

 ### Introduction

-[OpenProject](https://www.openproject.org/) is a fully features project management toolbox, open source and with a free community version, although some premium features are limited to the paid-for cloud & enterprise versions.
+[OpenProject](https://www.openproject.org/) is a fully featured, open source project management toolbox.
+A free community version has been released, but some premium features are limited to the paid-for cloud & enterprise versions.
-If you want to run your own server, the project suggests a Linux-based server with 4 GB RAM, and supplies various .deb/.rpm packages, or docker images for easy installation.
+If you want to run your own server, the project suggests a Linux-based system with 4 GB RAM, and supplies various .deb/.rpm packages, or docker images for easy installation.

 The newer Raspberry Pi 4 boards are compact and power efficient, and with 4 cores & 4 GB of RAM at least on paper look capable of running OpenProject.
 This would make for a very power-efficient and compact solution for (at least) small teams or local test installations.

-The downside?
-OpenProject officially does not support the ARM architecture, so any described installation methods based on .deb/.rpm packages or docker fails miserably.
-The support forum has a few threads on this dating back several years, but little to no help on making this happen.
+The problem?
+OpenProject officially does not support the ARM architecture, so any described installation methods based on .deb/.rpm packages or docker fail miserably.
+The support forum has a few threads on this dating back several years, but little to no help has been forthcoming to to make this happen.
 But if you found this page, your probably know all about that already.

 ## Good news: OpenProject runs on ARM (unofficially, at least)!

 It's possible to get OpenProject working on a Raspberry Pi.
 I highly recommend a RPi4 with 4 GB RAM (or a similar board).
-It might be possible to get by with the 2 GB version and sufficient swap space, but that's something I haven't tested yet, and seems ill advised.
-During the installation and compilation process, memory usage maxes out at about 3.1 Gb.
+It might be possible to get by with the 2 GB version and sufficient swap space, but that would be untested as of now, and seems ill advised.
+During the installation and compilation process, memory usage maxes out at about 3.1 GB.

 ## Status (Feb 2020)

 As of now, my OpenProject Raspberry Pi server has an uptime of about 2 weeks, good responsiveness and no issues worth talking about.

-The downside?
+Caveats?
 Consider this installation protocol an 'alpha' version.
 It takes 4 to 6 hours to go through, and I seem to invariably run into a problem where (independently of which ruby/npm/gem versions I start out with) OpenProject does initially not compile, usually due to a SASS-related problem.
 After changing npm/ruby versions a couple of times it suddenly works.
 I am fully aware that this 'bug' makes this a rather rough guide.

 Github doesn't allow me to upload a prepared system image, but if you send me a message I can give a link to a prepared system image with Raspian/OpenProject preinstalled.
 Just copy that onto a SD card, change the passwords and you are good to go.